Berkeleys City Hall Was Inspired by

 The Hôtel de Ville of Tours served as inspiration in the design of our City Hall. (photo: Willtron)

 The San Francisco Call reported that a scanty water supply rendered the firemens work ineffective, and within ten minutes they gave up hope of saving any part of the building, concentrating a lone stream of water on the City Clerks vault to save the records stored in it.
 Other city employees had sufficient warning to evacuate their documents, and with the exception of a few survey books, all the city records emerged unharmed.
-Business continued without interruption in rented space at the Francis K. Shattuck Building.
+Business continued without interruption in the Shattuck Block, 2146 Shattuck Avenue.

 Trustee Hoff, who had been opposed to moving the old Town Hall, wasted no time in calling for a new building.
 On 14 November 1904, he introduced a resolution to allocate $100,000 for a new Town Hall in the next bond issue.
 Nevertheless, the Trustees did not solicit architectural plans until 1907.
 Eleven competing designs were submitted in May and went on exhibit on 3 July.
 John Galen Howard volunteered to help the Trustees select the winning design, and together they picked the plan by John Bakewell, Jr. and Arthur M. Brown, Jr. of San Francisco, both Cal alumni and Beta Theta Pi members.